Matúš Marcin

-Matúš Marcin (born 6 April 1994) is a Slovak professional footballer who plays for Slovak Super Liga club FK Železiarne Podbrezová.
+Matúš Marcin (born 6 April 1994) is retired Slovak professional footballer who last played for Slovak Super Liga club FK Železiarne Podbrezová.

 Club career

 Tatran Prešov

 Marcin made his official debut for Tatran Prešov on 5 May 2012, playing the last 6 minutes in a 4–0 home win against DAC Dunajská Streda.
 His first Corgoň Liga goal came at the home win against Slovan Bratislava in the last match of the 2011-12 season.

 Vysočina Jihlava

 In summer 2013, he left from Tatran Prešov to Gambrinus Liga club Vysočina Jihlava.

 Elana Toruń

 Marcin's transfer to Elana was announced on 16 January 2020, along with the arrival of fellow countrymen Lukáš Hrnčiar.